Haricharan Bandopadhayaya

 Haricharan Bandopadhayaya (23 June 1867 – 13 January 1959) was a scholar and lexicographer best known for his 5-volume Bangiya Sabdakosh (Bengali dictionary).

 Early life

 The son of Nibaran Chandra Bandopadhyaya, he was born in his maternal grand father's house at Ramnarayanpur in 24-Parganas.
-He had his early education in the schools at Jasaikati and in Basirhat High School at Basirhat (now in North 24 Parganas), the ancestral village of the family.
+He had his early education in the schools at Jasaikati (in Baduria)and in Basirhat High School at Basirhat (now in North 24 Parganas), the ancestral village of the family.
 He joined the Metropolitan Institute, but his studies were disrupted when he was in BA third year as a result of the discontinuation of student's fund.
 After teaching assignments in his ancestral village and at Narajole, he moved on to the Tagore estate at Patisar, now in Bangladesh.

 Santiniketan

 Rabindranath Tagore was impressed by his knowledge of Sanskrit and brought him over to Santiniketan.
 He taught Sanskrit at Brahmacharya Ashram from 1902 till his retirement in 1932.
 In 1905, Tagore asked him to compile a Bengali dictionary.
 He started working on this project, whenever, he could find time and it became an all-absorbing occupation for him.
 It took him 40 years to complete the project.
 The dictionary, Bangiya Sabdakosh was published in 5 volumes by Visva Bharati in 1945.